Maintaining Your Garden

-Large vehicles, such as campervans or caravans, must only be stored on a paved/concrete area.
+Where you are permitted to park large vehicles, such as campervans, caravans, or commercial vehicle, they must only be kept within a designated parking space.
 You must also ask for our permission in writing first.

 Hedges should not be allowed to grow beyond what is stated in your tenancy agreement.
 Each neighbour should be responsible for maintenance of their side.

 If your hedge leans on a footpath, you are responsible for maintaining both sides.
 This includes removing cuttings and ensuring the footpath is clear.

 You must seek advice and permission from us before planting or removing trees, shrubs or hedges.
 If you think a tree has become dangerous, please contact us.